-We have dozens of ships in bottles in our collections but the majority of them come from one source, a gentleman who collected and made these fabulous objects, Arthur George Maltravers ('Jo') Dashwood-Howard.
+We have dozens of ships in bottles in our collections at the Maritime Museum but the majority of them come from one source, a gentleman who collected and made these fabulous objects, Arthur George Maltravers ('Jo') Dashwood-Howard.
 It was one of his own creations that particularly caught my eye, a ship-in-a-bottle-maker in a bottle.

 Close up of the miniature model maker.